By Mike Elk

 “When you combine the anti-immigrant rhetoric of the Trump Administration with the likelihood of decreased enforcement [of OSHA regulations]], it’s a very scary situation,” says Martinez. “ Our fear is that fatalities will rise because of fear and also because of a lack of employer compliance.”

-Sam Robles of Austin Workers Defense fears that foreign workers, who obtain temporary visas to work in the United States says that these workers are also now more at risk.
+Jacob Horwitz of National Guest Workers’ Alliance fears that foreign workers, who obtain temporary visas to work in the United States says that these workers are also now more at risk.

 “Whenever there is an increase in the criminalization of undocumented workers, it puts more pressure on workers to stay in the job that they are in, to not complain, to look the other way when there are hazards,” Robele says.
 “If you are choosing between saying that you are not going to go up on a rough in harness and potentially being deported and separated from your children most people aren’t gonna risk that.”